 Persons with some types of criminal convictions may not be eligible for employment.

-This program is six quarters long, depending on the time students need to satisfactorily complete all graduation requirements.
+This program is a combination of on-line, classroom, laboratory and clinical experiences.
+It is approximately six quarters long, depending on the time students need to satisfactorily complete all graduation requirements.